-- · Introduce measures to cap and reduce overall consumption of land, water, materials and greenhouse gases. - Set a binding target to halve the EU's material footprint by 2030. • Place limits on total waste - generation per capita by 2030. - for renewable energy and energy savings for 2030. • Prepare new EU legislation on minimum standards of energy efficiency in homes, and urgently speed up the renovation of buildings.
+- Introduce measures to cap and reduce overall consumption of land, water, materials and greenhouse gases. - Set a binding target to halve the EU's material footprint by 2030. - Place limits on total waste generation per capita by 2030. - Upscale short-term climate action and deliver greenhouse gas emission reductions in line with the fair shares approach and limiting global temperature rise below 1.5°C, based on historic responsibility and capacity to act. - Increase steeply binding targets for renewable energy and energy savings for 2030. - Prepare new EU legislation on minimum standards of energy efficiency in homes, and urgently speed up the renovation of buildings. - Work towards a Fossil Free Europe - this means ensuring that there are zero fossil fuels, including gas, in the energy sector by 2030. - Prioritise the decommissioning of Europe's fossil fuel infrastructure.